Raymond E. S. Williamson: Postwar career

 Williamson returned to the United States and was ordered to Chicago, Illinois, where he joined the headquarters, Second United States Army under Lieutenant General Lloyd Fredendall as his Assistant Chief of Staff for Operations (G-3).
 He remained in that capacity until February 1946, when he was reverted to the peacetime rank of colonel and appointed Military Attaché to Canada with a seat at the Embassy in Ottawa.
 Williamson served in that capacity until the end of May 1949, when he returned to the United States for brief service as Assistant Chief of Staff for Operations (G-3) at Armored Center, Fort Knox, Kentucky.

 On July 17, 1949, he was promoted again to the rank of brigadier general and ordered to the headquarters of the 3rd Armored Division as ADC under Major General Roderick R. Allen.
 The 3rd Armored Division was tasked with the training of replacement units during the Korean War and following the departure of Allen in June 1950, Williamson assumed interim command of the division.
 He held that command until February 1951, when he resumed his duties as ADC upon the arrival of Major General Ira P. Swift.
 Williamson was once again appointed CG of the division in October 1951 and remained in that capacity until November 1952, when he was relieved by his West Point classmate, Brigadier General John T. Cole.

 For his service with 3rd Armored Division, Williamson received a letter of appreciation by the Secretary of the Army, Frank Pace, which states: "During my entire service as Secretary of the Army, I have never been privileged to hear a more meaningful and effective message concerning the American soldier than the one delivered by you to your men."

 Williamson was subsequently ordered to London, England, and assumed duty as Military Attaché to Great Britain.
 He served in this capacity until his retirement from the army on July 31, 1954, after almost thirty-seven years of active service.

 Retirement

 Following his retirement from the army, Williamson settled with his wife in Monterey, California.
 In June 1957, he was diagnosed with cancer of the lungs and liver in an advanced stage.
-Brigadier General Raymond E. S. Williamson died on September 27, 1957 at his home, at the age of 63, and was buried with full military honors at Arlington National Cemetery, Virginia.
+Williamson died on September 27, 1957, at his home, at the age of 63, and was buried with full military honors at Arlington National Cemetery, Virginia.
 His wife, Anne Bryan Williamson (1894–1969) is buried beside him.
 They had together his three daughters: Marianne, Alice and Louise.

 Decorations

-Here is Brigadier General Williamson's ribbon bar:
+Brigadier General Williamson's ribbon bar: